 You can also prune native asters too now before July 4th to give them enough time to set new flowers for the fall.
 Again, anything clipped should go near the plant.

-You can also trim an overly thick section plants or thin out an excessively dense stand too if you weren’t able to pull plants; keep stems sprinkled around at the bottom of the plants.
-(You know–keep whatever is trimmed near the plants left standing.) 🙂
+Trimming an overly thick section plants or thin out an excessively dense stand too if you weren’t able to pull plants is another effective strategy; keep the stems sprinkled around at the bottom of the plants.

 Keeping stems up and/or in the garden ensures that any beneficial insect (butterflies, bees, lacewings, etc) eggs/larvae are able to complete their life cycles.
 For butterfly caterpillars, once the leaves begin to wilt they will leave and travel to fresh food.
 It’s assumed a freshly hatched caterpillar would do the same too.
 Often, they eat their eggshell first and then go to the food plant.

 With the clippings at the base of the tree/shrub/plant, the leaves will decompose fairly quickly while stems will decompose slowly, probably not to any noticeable degree until next year which will allow the insects (bees, butterflies, moths, etc) to complete their life cycles.
 The decaying stems and leaves provide food and shelter for soil organisms which benefits your plants.
 Fungi will do most of the heavy work consuming the lignin in the hard stems.